thorpej/nabud/README.md

 * Added "show all channels" and "show all connections" commands to nabuctl, which shows the details for all channels and connections, respectively, rather than just one at a time.
+* Added a systemd extra for Linux, along with some other Linux-specific instructions, provided by sampson on Discord.

 ### nabud-1.1.1
 * Fix an issue reported by jefferystone on Discord -- if you selected a